CrescentonC/mlscript/README.md

     Cons(h, t) then branch1
     Nil then branch2
   ```
-  The above MLscript program shares the same semantic with the following OCaml program:
+  The above MLscript program shares the same semantics with the following OCaml program:
   ```OCaml
   match x with
     | `Cons(h, t) -> branch1